dportok/docker-terraform-bash/terraform/README.md

 [Aws-Vault](https://github.com/99designs/aws-vault)

 In order to define S3 as the Backend for the state file, it is implied that the appropriate S3 bucket exists in order for the state file to be saved.
-That means in a new setup where no resource exists in advance the initialization of terraform will throw an error similar to the following :
+In a fresh setup where no resource exists in advance, the initialization of terraform will throw an error similar to the following:
 ```
 terraform init